When to plant Winter Melon in Ohio County, IN

 When to Plant Winter Melon in Ohio County, IN

-May in the garden — Ohio County, Indiana
+This month in Ohio County, Indiana

 Winter melon (wax gourd) is a large Asian squash with a waxy white coating that allows long storage.
 The mild flesh is used in soups and stir-fries.